asood-life/avishkaar/README.md

 <h3 id="overview">Overview</h3>
 <div>
    <b>Avishkaar</b> serves as a <b>Student Data Management Portal</b>, featuring a <b>Tkinter-based Frontend</b> integrated with <b>MySQL</b> as its Backend Database.
-The seamless connection and interaction with the database is facilitated by the <code>mysql-connector-python</code> package, empowering the Frontend to access and manipulate data stored in database.
+The seamless connection and interaction with the database is facilitated by the <code>mysql-connector-python</code> package, empowering frontend to access and manipulate data stored in database.
    <br><br>
    However Avishkaar is more than just a archive for student data.
 It embodies an ambitious vision for elevating data management and manipulation to new heights.
 At its current stage, the application caters to the administrative domain by providing essential functionalities for administering student data in a methodical manner.<br><br>
 </div>